Connecting degree and polarity: An artificial language learning study: Dataset and measures

 \ex. {\tt Is the question difficult? \textsc{prt}, it is [MASK] difficult.}

-Comparing modifier probabilities across conditions defined by the distinction in \ref{low_deg_prt} and \ref{high_deg_prt} as before, we get a measure defined on the [0,1] interval that corresponds to the degree that the modifier encodes.
+Comparing modifier probabilities across conditions defined by the distinction in \ref{low_deg_prt} and \ref{high_deg_prt} as before, we get a measure defined on the [0,1] interval that corresponds to the modifier's degree.

-Summing up the method, we iteratively explore the association between the degree of the modifier and the question answering particles reflecting the applicability of the gradable property to an object.
+As a final step, we manually cleaned the resulting list of 415 tokens obtained from the {\tt [MASK]} to get rid of syntactic junk and items whose selectional restrictions are too narrow, to end up with the list of 98 degree modifiers we will further use\footnote{Code and data are at \url{https://github.com/altsoph/artificial_degree_modifiers}}.

+To validate our degree measure, we take five modifiers about which the literature agrees they introduce low or moderate degree ({\it barely}, {\it hardly}, {\it rather}, {\it fairly}, {\it merely}); same for high degree ({\it completely}, {\it totally}, {\it utterly}, {\it damn}, {\it bloody}) (\citet{paradis1997degree,bennett2018extremely} a.o.).
+There's no overlap with modifiers we used as seeds for our degree measure.
+Also, these are practically {\bf all} modifiers with an undisputed degree profile discussed in the literature that are also whole BERT tokens.
+Our measure assigns the low degree class an average score of 0.22 (min 0.11; max 0.31); average of 0.56 for the high degree class (min 0.5; max 0.62). {\it Very}, which has some intensifying effect got a score of 0.45.
+We conclude that the measure is decent, albeit somewhat shifted to the left.

-As a final step, we manually cleaned the resulting list of 415 tokens to get rid of syntactic junk and items whose selectional restrictions are too narrow, as well as some clear artefacts of our estimation technique, to end up with the list of 98 degree modifiers we base our experiment on\footnote{Code and data can be found at \url{https://github.com/altsoph/artificial_degree_modifiers}.}.
-Fig.~1 shows the distribution of polarity-sensitivity and degree for these modifiers (we color-code them as moderate, medium and high degree -- see experiment description below).
-As the scatterplot and the fitted parabola show, the existing data is compatible with what was hypothesised in the linguistic literature: low degrees associate with positive polarity, while the rest is more varied -- mid-range degrees gravitate towards more negative polarity somewhat, while the higher range again mildly gravitates towards PPI behaviour.
+Fig.~\ref{fig:existing_modifiers} shows the distribution of polarity sensitivity and degree for these modifiers (we color-code them as moderate, medium and high degree).
+As the scatterplot and the fitted parabola show, the existing data is compatible with what is hypothesised in the linguistic literature: low degrees associate with positive polarity, while the rest is more varied -- mid-range degrees gravitate towards more negative polarity somewhat, while the higher range again gravitates towards PPI behaviour.